Day 1: Meet, Transfer, introduction tour, Dinner.

 We’ll return to Ljubljana for the evening at your leisure.

-Day 4: Skocjan caves, Karst, Wine tasting in Vipava valley
+Day 4: Postojna caves, Karst, Wine tasting in Vipava valley

-Our exciting day begins after breakfast with a trip to the Skocjan Caves.
-A UNESCO World Heritage site since 1986, this 6 km (3.7 miles) long system of caves is one of the largest known underground canyons in the world.
+Our exciting day begins after breakfast with a trip to the Postojna Caves, The second largest publicly accessible cave in the world.
 Accompanied by our local tour guide, we’ll wander through the caves amid dripstones and mineral deposits, frosty white stalactites and stalagmites that look remarkably like snow drifts.
-This unique setting and natural treasure is made even more magical, as the Reka River flows freely through the canyon, providing a soothing hum as we wander and explore.
 After exploring the caves, we head to the Karst region.
 Karst is a landscape that’s characterized by exposed and eroded limestone formations.
 This region of Slovenia is well-known for their magnificent prosciutto.
 This particular local delicacy, an air-dried, cured ham, is produced only in the Karst region.
 We’ll visit a local family-run homestead to learn more about this magnificent prosciutto, and it’s centuries-old method of production.
 We’ll be able to sample this heavenly indulgence, as well as other local delicacies, whetting your appetite for lunch in the homestead restaurant.

 The Vipava Valley is next on our tour.
 This fertile valley is alive with nature.
 Trees burst forth, flowers bloom, and lush, vibrant scenery dances into view.
 It’s no wonder this gorgeous and idyllic natural wonderland is the home to vineyards which produce some of the most outstanding red and white wines.
 Wines from the Vipava Valley region have been described as elegant, and harmonious, with an ostensibly rich bouquet.
 Our journey will bring us to a one cellar where this superb wine has been produced for more than 400 years.
 Recognized as one of the finest representatives of wines from Vipava Valley, their rich history of wine-making incorporates biodynamic methods of wine-growing and production that ensures ecological integrity.